drm343/MyWorld/README.md

 # MyWorld
-Use ada to write a roguelike game.
+Write a easy roguelike game with C.